Ritunjay-11/langchainqna/README.md

 Sounds familiar?
 Numocity is a player in such a field.

 Numocity makes SaaS products for Electric Mobility providers.
-It's a rapidly evolving field where clients are trying to find their business, in their own individual journey.
+Requirements evolve constantly, with each client in their own journey to find their business.

 In the quest for a single product code-base, Numocity needs to prevent the requirements from turning into a multi-header monster.

-This project aims to provide early warnings on requirements that tend towards inconsistency.
+This project aims to offer warnings, when product-management authors requirements that may bring inconsistency.

 ## The tool